Formalizing contextuality in sequential scenarios: Non-contextuality for sequential scenarios

 In order to define the contextual fraction, we first start by decomposing any sequential empirical model as a convex sum of empirical models:

 where $e^{\text{NC}}$ is a non-contextual model as per Definition~\ref{def:non-contextuality-sequential} and $e'$ is any empirical model.
 If one maximizes the weight on $\lambda$, which takes the optimal value $\lambda^*$, then we can define the non-contextual fraction of $e$ as $\NCF(e) \coloneq \lambda^*$, and by definition the contextual fraction is defined as $\CF(e) \coloneq 1 - \NCF(e)$.
 The contextual fraction was originally designed for empirical models on measurement scenarios (See Section~\ref{sec:meas-scen-to-seq}), but we see from the definition that it naturally extends to empirical models on sequential scenarios.
-It is a convex measure~\cite{abramsky2017ContextualFractionMeasure} and it is continuous~\cite{vallee2024Corrected}.
+It is a convex measure~\cite{abramsky2017ContextualFractionMeasure} and it is continuous~\cite{vallee2024CorrectedBellNoncontextuality}.

-In section~\ref{ssec:convexity-nc-e} we questioned whether addition of repeated measurements changes the NC polytope.
-Here we extend the question to quantum behaviour produced by quantum instruments and states, where we question the difference that may arise from repeating measurements in sequences and if it has an impact on the contextual fraction.
-More precisely, let a quantum realization of the sequential scenario given by Example~\ref{ex:seq-KCBS}, and in particular let us take the common quantum realization made by projective measurements, see references~\cite{klyachko2008Simple,dourdent2018Contextualitya} for the exact set, and Lüders instruments.
-Then by keeping the same measurements and instruments but using the sequential scenario of the extended KCBS, i.e. Example~\ref{ex:extended-KCBS}, it is not clear how the contextual fraction will evolve.
-For that specific example, i.e. sequential KCBS vs extended sequential KCBS, we have numerically shown that it does not increase.
+In section~\ref{ssec:convexity-nc-e} we questioned whether additions of repeated instruments changes the NC polytope.
+In fact, adding instruments, changes the whole scenario, and the question is whether the new scenario is different from the non-repeated scenario.
+A good question, is whether we have a new difference between quantum and non-contextual.
+To be more specific, an instance of this problem is the sequential KCBS given in example~\ref{ex:seq-KCBS}, then in using standard quantum theory, can we achieve a higher contextual fraction simply by repeating some instruments ?
+We phrase this problem as an open question:

-\begin{openquestion} In the general case, it may be the case that repeating measurements inside a sequential scenario give more or less non-contextuality.
+\begin{openquestion} In the general case, it may be the case that repeating instruments inside a sequential scenario give more or less contextuality.
 Answering this question would lead to a better understanding of sequential scenarios, and it is left open for future work. \end{openquestion}